 The primary reason for a bone graft is often to build up enough bone to securely place a dental implant.
 If the graft fails, your jawbone won’t have the necessary density and volume to support an implant post.
 Attempting to place an implant in insufficient bone is a recipe for implant failure, as it could become loose, shift, or fall out entirely.
 A failed graft essentially pushes the pause button on your implant timeline.
 The site will need to heal completely, and your dentist will have to determine why the first graft didn’t take before planning another attempt or exploring alternative dental solutions.

-Long-Term Consequences for Your Oral Health
+Long-Term Effects on Your Oral Health

 Beyond delaying your dental implant, a failed bone graft can have other long-term effects.
 An unresolved infection can spread, potentially leading to the recurrence of gum disease or even the loss of neighboring teeth.
 It can also impact the aesthetics of your smile and face, as bone loss can cause a sunken appearance over time.
 While a second bone graft may be an option, it’s important to know that the success rate can be lower than the initial procedure.
 That’s why working with an experienced team who can diagnose the cause of the failure and create a solid treatment plan is so crucial for your future oral health.